Some Observations on Copyright Law

 What If Dr.Seuss Did Technical Writing?,

-which is attributed to "Anonymous" in Roseville, California.
+which was attributed to "Anonymous" in Roseville, California.

 One year after creating the original parody, Ziegler wrote a bitter parody